ericoporto/ags-manual-wiki/Game.md

     GiveScore (int score)

-Adds SCORE to the player\'s score.
+Adds SCORE to the player's score.
 This is preferable to directly modifying the variable since it will play the score sound, update any status lines and call the GOT_SCORE on_event function.